Gisborne City Vintage Railway:

 - Erect the wooden water tower (ex Motuhora)

 - KiwiRail has made the decision to mothball the Gisborne to Napier Line as of November 2012.
-However in light of this we do have permission to continue to run our Wa165 over the summer 2012/2013 period on the line to Muriwai.
-The Beach Loop Trip is currently unavailable due to damage at the Beach Loop portion of the line.
+As of 2013, the Beach Loop Trip is currently unavailable due to damage at the Beach Loop portion of the line and KiwiRail made the decision in April 2014 to also close the line from Muriwai to Gisborne due to urgent bridge repairs.
 Geoff Joyce (President) is still negotiating with KiwiRail to see if we can continue to use the line as a private operator between Gisborne and Beach Loop.
 Costs and logistics of this will need to be explored.

 - Diesel Locomotive: We are still looking at purchasing a diesel locomotive for short trips and recovery.

 - GPS Tracking: We are looking at installing a GPS unit on the carriages to publish real time location on the internet whilst on our excursions.